Environmental concerns and solutions at a global and local level.

-We are continuing to work on fractions, decimals and percentages.
+We are continuing our unit on electricity and building circuits.

 On Mondays we have swimming, please ensure your child comes to school wearing their PE kit//uniform and brings their swim kit in a separate waterproof bag.
 Please make sure all swimming items are clearly labelled with your child's name.